ck37/hpc-savio-xsede/README.md

 mv -f sshfs-static.orig sshfs-static
 ```

-You can then use MacFusion to mount your Savio directory to your mac using ssh.
+You can then use MacFusion's GUI to mount your Savio directory to your mac using ssh.
 This makes it easy to operate on remote files as though they are on your computer.